Financial And Economic Law

-Stage Two "From the forth to the fifth academic year with the academic focus on in-depth financial laws and technology-concerned laws".
+Stage Two "From the fourth to the fifth academic year with the academic focus on in-depth financial laws and technology-related laws".

-From the beginning of the fourth academic year, students may join the programs of legal specialization.
-These programs are Financial Law Specialization, Law and Technology Specialization, Taxation Specialization, and International Trade Law Specialization.
+From the beginning of the fourth academic year, students may register in the specialized legal programs.
+These programs are Economic and Financial Law Specialization, Law and Technology Specialization, and Judicial Practices Specialization.

 Requisites for each program are designed in accordance with respective professional objectives.
 Other than partial courses common to all programs, students may take elective courses at will within respective programs.
 A student who fulfills credit requirements of specialization programs will receive a certificate of specialization issued by the Department upon graduation.

-The Graduate Program is interested in attracting intellectually curious and thoughtful candidates from a variety of law graduates, legal systems and backgrounds and with various career plans.
+The Graduate Program aims to attract intellectually curious and thoughtful candidates from a variety of law graduates, legal systems and backgrounds and with various career plans.